Literacy and Adult Learning Disabilities

 “I reach for this binder several times during the year and value its comprehensive approach to teaching skills related to employability.
 This curriculum made a connection between learning and empowerment, and recognizes the need to build learner’s self confidence as well as competence.
 It was aimed at supporting students who are in the process of transition from unemployment to getting focused on employment.
 The first four modules (Introduction, Self Esteem, Self Awareness and Communication) form a foundation.

-There were also four support sessions based on student needs such as: Stress Management, Time Management, Money Management and Employment Standards/Human Rights.
-I regularly added some of these modules into lesson plans for our Access Work Experience program students.”
+Nonetheless, there were also four support sessions based on student needs such as: Stress Management, Time Management, Money Management and Employment Standards/Human Rights.
+However, I regularly added some of these modules into lesson plans for our Access Work Experience program students.”

 Click here to check out the first article; which is all about LD-Friendly Learning Settings and Different Styles.